ordinals/ord/docs/src/guides/inscriptions.md

 Inscriptions are made on individual satoshis, using normal Bitcoin transactions that pay fees in satoshis, so your wallet will need some sats.

-Get a new address from your `ord` wallet by running `ord --chain signet wallet receive`
+Get a new address from your `ord` wallet by running `ord --signet wallet receive`

 Use a signet faucet to send satoshis to the address you generated.
 Two faucets